sofieaasheim/supervised-learning-project/README.md

 ## Deployment

 The code is automatically deployed when pushing to the **main** branch.
-The web page that can be found at https://tdt4173group9.herokuapp.com/.
+The web page can be found at https://tdt4173group9.herokuapp.com/.